-Oil rises as WHO declares emergency, but opposes travel restrictions
+Oil rises as WHO declares emergency but opposes travel ban

 Oil prices were also buoyed by reports that Saudi Arabia has opened a discussion about moving an upcoming policy meeting to early February from March to address the impact of coronavirus on crude demand.

-Energy consultancy Wood Mackenzie lowered its estimate for world oil demand by 500,000 barrels per day (bpd) for the first quarter of 2020, according to its consultant Yujiao Lei, saying China’s oil demand for the same period could also be reduced by more than 250,000 bpd.
+“In our view, there still remains considerable uncertainty on the duration and economic impact of the virus,” said Harry Tchilinguirian, global oil strategist at BNP Paribas in London.

-“Although the Chinese government has been taking action more swiftly in a more determined manner than in 2003 (during the SARS outbreak), Chinese domestic and international transport activity is incomparably higher today and thus the impact may be larger,” Lei added.
+“As such, we are not sure what an emergency February OPEC meeting could effectively deliver other than the usual words of reassurance to the market that producers will act to balance the market.”

-China’s new year holiday was due to end on Friday, when many companies planned to get back to work after a week-long vacation, but authorities have ordered businesses in many areas to stay shut longer in a bid to contain the disease.
+China’s New Year’s holiday was due to end on Friday, when many companies planned to get back to work after a week-long vacation, but authorities have ordered businesses in many areas to stay shut longer in a bid to contain the disease.

-Widespread travel restrictions, meanwhile, mean millions of migrant workers may be unable to return to what has often been called the world’s factory floor.
+Widespread travel restrictions, meanwhile, mean millions of migrant workers may be unable to return.

-A growing number of airlines are suspending flights to China to halt the spread of the virus.
+A growing number of airlines are suspending flights to China to help halt the spread of the virus.

 Brexit day, which comes three and a half years after the United Kingdom first voted to leave the European Union, is not expected to move markets, analysts said.

-Reporting by Bozorgmehr Sharafedin in London and Roslan Khasawneh in Singapore; Editing by David Holmes
+Reporting by Bozorgmehr Sharafedin in London; additional reporting by Roslan Khasawneh in Singapore; editing by David Holmes and Jason Neely